revaturelabs/interviewquestions/InterviewSpecificQuestions/HTML-CSS/CSS.md

 - pseudo class tells us specific state of an element. allow to style element dynamically.
 The most popular one is `:hover`.
 Besides i have used `:visited`, `:focus`, `:nth-child`,` nth-of-type`, `:link`, etc.

-- pseudo classes is better if we don't want to mess up with javaScript however, pseudo-classes is slow to process and apply rules.
+- pseudo classes is better if we don't want to mess up with JavaScript however, pseudo-classes is slow to process and apply rules.

 </blockquote>
 </details>